fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 **Load other map definition files**

-You can use rest of the map definition files other than the **World Map** and the **Map of USA** that are shipped with the `fusioncharts` package.
+You can also use the remaining map definition files, other than the **World Map** and the **Map of USA** that are shipped with the `fusioncharts` package.
 To do so, install `fusionmaps` package which contains all the map definition files as shown below:

 **Install `fusionmaps` package**